phphd/exceptional-matcher/README.md

 }
 ```

-In this example, `CardNumberValidationFailedException` is captured on the `cardNumber` property and all the constraint
+In this example, `CardNumberValidationFailedException` is captured on a `cardNumber` property, \
-violations from this exception are mapped to this property.
-If there's a message specified on the `#[Capture]`
+and all constraint violations of this exception are mapped to this property.

+> If `#[Capture]` attribute specifies a message, \
-attribute, it is ignored in favour of the messages from `ConstraintViolationList`.
+> it is ignored in favour of `ConstraintViolationList` messages.

-#### Custom violation formatters
+#### Custom Violation Formatters

-In some cases, you might want to customize the violations, such as passing additional parameters to the message
+In some cases, you might want to customize the created violations. \
+For example, pass additional parameters to the message translation.

-translation.
-You can create your own violation formatter by implementing `ExceptionViolationFormatter` interface:
+You can create custom violation formatter by implementing `ExceptionViolationFormatter` interface:

 ```php
 use PhPhD\ExceptionalValidation\Mapper\Validator\Formatter\Item\ExceptionViolationFormatter;